oldsoulofmo/notes/void/react/React Router.md

 - User clicks on router link.
 - URL is changed by react-router.
 - DOM is updated, the component matches the URL active.

+> To style each component by itself there are [[css modules]]  which server the react separation concern.

 An example that explains itself :